We revel to survive

 We revel to survive.

 From official perspectives, girlhood is an ambivalent and sleepy state of mind, like trauma, like the stigma that appears when one takes on a role despised by patriarchal society, one who does not count, who disappears with age and experience in others who diminish this role.
 But Girlhood is a sphere of discomfort that may prove to be a place of solidarity.
 It is about love for all that is repressed, for what patrilineal geometry cuts out of view; it is the love of fringes, pleats and worn-down linings.
-It is out of these things that we sew our raft bed, by which we will reach well-known banks, leaving behind a whitewashed, depopulated, geriatric Europe.
+It is out of these things that we sew our raft bed, by which we will reach well-known banks, leaving behind a whitewashed, depopulated, crinkled Europe.
 We exclude nothing and nobody – we are inclusive.
 Love knows no borders, accepts all viruses, for this is what is most humane and accessible, for everyone, without exception.

 Girlhood is contagious, like love for another human being.
 Amen.